FATac/fatac.github.com/source/visualization.rst

             {
                 "name":"RelatedPeople",
                 "type":"string",
-                "path":["Person.knows"]
+                "path":["my:Person.my:knows"]
             }
         ]
     }

-In the template we use this criteria to get all related objects:
+In the template we use this indexed field to get all related objects:

 (Person.json)
 ::